phamthikimnhung/phamthikimnhung/README.md

 ### THANK YOU FOR COMING.
 WELCOME TO MY PAGE 👋👋👋
 Hi!
 Call me Kim. <br>
-I am interested in working intensely with data and its importance to businesses.
-Data in the 21st Century is like oil, for those who see Data's fundamental value and learn to extract and use it there will be huge rewards. <br>
+ I am keenly interested in working extensively with data and its significance for businesses.
+In the 21st century, data is akin to oil, and those who recognize its fundamental value and effectively extract and apply it will reap substantial rewards. <br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/kim-nhung/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/phamthikimnhung)